jtsmith2020/veracode-cli/README.md

 ### Configure Scanning

-The `static` service will enable you to add Static Scanning (Policy, Sandbox or other...) configuration to your Branches.
+The `static` service will enable you configure Static Scanning (Policy, Sandbox or other...) for your Branches.
 For example, a common configuration would be to use Static Policy Scans for your master branch and to use Sandbox Scans in all of your feature branches.

-The `configure` command will add static scan configuration to the different types of branch that were defined using the `onboard` command of the Portfolio Service.
+The `configure` command will help you to edit or add static scan configurations for the different types of branch that were defined using the `onboard` command of the Portfolio Service.
 For each type of branch you will be prompted for the configuration decisions required to enable Static Scanning.

 * The following command will start the interactive scan configuration process: